Zen-Kidd/FP9/README.md

 # FP9 .env Tutorial
 Friday Project 9 by Ian Neely

 This program is an AI-powered GUI that allows users to submit a prompt and receive an output in return.
-The user can enter use the AI model as many times as they'd like as long as they provide their *OWN API KEY* in the ".env" file.
+The user can enter prompts and use the AI model as many times as they'd like as long as they provide their *OWN API KEY* in the ".env" file.

 *Before launching the python file*, locate the .env file.
 Upon opening the file, you will see:
 __OPENAI_API_KEY=__